mach3-software/MaCh3Tutorial/CIValidations/README.md

 ## pValueValidations
 * Checking if SampleSummary class works

-## pValueValidations
+## SigmaVarValidations
-* Checking if SampleSummary class works
+* Checking if Sigma Var works

 ## PredictiveValidations
 * Checking if Predictive Thrower produces same format and posterior predictive value and errors are identical using stored toys